MehDi-ME1/Learning/C&C++/Simple Shell/README.md

 Running this program is only availabel on Linux or a Unix-like os.
 - Compile with gcc compiler (C99 version support suggested).
 - Run the executable program.

+### Note
+This project alos involved with a self-made Header \"colors.h\". there are many colors to use and Bold and Italic functions.